ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 recovered following the assay.

 Individuals were rested for one hour after collection before the assay.
-During the assay, copepods were held in 0.2 um filtered seawater, adjusted to match the salinity at the time of collection with bottled spring water.
-During the assay, several ‘control’ individuals were maintained in this adjusted salinity solution, but did not experience the temperature ramp, to ensure that there was no background mortality.
+During the assay, copepods were held in artificial seawater, composed of bottled spring water and Instant Ocean salt mix adjusted to match collection salinities.
+During the assay, several ‘control’ individuals were maintained in this solution at ambient temperatures without the temperature ramp to ensure that there was no background mortality.
+When sorting individuals from the plankton tow contents, they were held in a 50:50 mix of 60 um filtered water from the collection site and artificial seawater as an additional acclimation step.

 Shown below are the measured CTmax values.
 Note: CTmax values for the early season Key Largo copepods were collected at the end of February